DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 Jason set his phone down, his hands shaking slightly.

-*RAE, if someone's using the storm... could they be looking for something?*
+*RAE... can someone even do that?
+Use a storm?*

+*Not the storm itself,* she clarified. *But the energy it generates - the turbulence in the atmospheric field, the electrical discharge - can be... amplified.
+Redirected.
+Used as cover for resonance activity that would normally be too visible.*

+Jason's throat went dry.
+"Like scanning for something?"

 *Or someone,* she said quietly. *I'm masking our signature as much as possible.
 But if they're scanning broadly enough, they might detect residual patterns.*

-"So we stay quiet."
+"So we stay quiet?"

 *Very quiet.*